PredictiveEcology/LandWeb/docs/LandWeb.md

 !["Large Patches Histograms"](screenshots/large_patches.png)

-These figures show the NRV of the probability distribution of patches that are larger than the area (in hectares) selected, for each given combination of Age Class, Leading Vegetation, and Polygon.
+These figures (see Fig. 3) show the NRV of the probability distribution of patches that are larger than the area (in hectares) selected, for each given combination of Age Class, Leading Vegetation, and Polygon.
 Use the tabs on this page to examine each combination of these variables.
 Age classes are as follows: Young (<40 yrs), Immature (40-80 yrs), Mature (80-120 yrs), Old (>120 yrs).